nofitnessforpurpose/SideSlotSpy/README.md

 # Side Slot Spy - Pre-Release
 PSION Organiser I & II - Side Slot Monitoring

-This repository holds files needed to create a Side Slot Montoring point for the Organiser 1 & 2 devices
+This repository holds files needed to create a Side Slot monitoring point for the Organiser 1 & 2 devices for device development.
+The related Top Slot Spy is located <a href="https://github.com/nofitnessforpurpose/TopSlotSpy">here</a>.

+As detailed in the <a href="https://www.jaapsch.net/psion/tech04.htm">Technical Reference Manual</a>, hardware interfaces can be included in the side slots, with the Top Slot of Organiser II devices preferred for ergonomic reasons.
+On the Organiser I device the Top Slot is not available, hence the '<a href="https://www.jaapsch.net/psion/p1manlink2.htm">Link-Up</a>' packs utilised the side slots to implement hardware interfaces.

+In addition to supporting develoment of side slot hardware interfaces the Side Slot Spy will suport of <a href="https://www.jaapsch.net/psion/tech09.htm">Data Pack</a> memory modules.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">